 At least if you only dropped by our team room momentarily, that’s how it may have seemed.
-Backend developers were providing visual design recommendations, the UX designer was helping make technical architecture decisions and lower level resources were running the demos for the project manager.
+Backend developers were providing visual design recommendations, the XD designer was helping make technical architecture decisions and lower level resources were running the demos for the project manager.

 While this might seem like a recipe for failure, not only did we successfully deliver a sleek and solid product, but we all emerged better from a client, personal and professional standpoint.

 Much of this revolved around our respect for each other, which led to intentionally investing in each other’s success both on and after the project.